Single-Family, Townhome, or Condo in Greater Seattle: A Buyer's Comparison

 What you're responsible for: Everything.
 Roof, exterior, siding, drainage, foundation, HVAC, sewer line, landscaping, and any repairs.
 There is no HOA to call.

-Who it usually works for: Buyers who want autonomy, have a longer time horizon, want outdoor space, and are prepared to take on maintenance.
+Who it usually works for: Buyers who want autonomy, value private outdoor space, have a longer time horizon, and are prepared to take on maintenance.

 Townhome